Range Rover fuel pump symptoms

-What are the main symptoms of a bad fuel pump?
-Difficulty starting the engine, loss of power or acceleration while driving, engine stalling or shutting off, loud whining or humming noise from the fuel tank, warning lights, such as the “check engine” light, coming on, and reduced fuel efficiency or increased fuel consumption.
+Range Rover fuel pump problems and symptoms consist of difficulty starting the engine, loss of power or acceleration while driving, engine stalling or shutting off, loud whining or humming noise from the fuel tank, warning lights, such as the “check engine” light, coming on, and reduced fuel efficiency or increased fuel consumption.

 I had a ‘P0088 fuel rail/system pressure – too high‘ one time when I had a low amount of diesel in my tank, and that is the best giveaway that there is a problem with your fuel pump.